HY1lon/Fixing-floating-point-errors/README.md

 # python
-This is a repository for students studying Python.
+This is a repository for student studying Python.
 Please feel free to offer any advice.